MicrosoftDocs/win32/desktop-src/direct3d9/d3dxtx-version.md

-﻿---
+---
-Description: 'Version token that creates a procedural texture filler in effects.
-This macro is used by the D3DXFillxxxTX functions.' ms.assetid: 'b11b6229-27a3-4813-9642-9e33bcd0da7a'
+Description: Version token that creates a procedural texture filler in effects.
+This macro is used by the D3DXFillxxxTX functions. ms.assetid: b11b6229-27a3-4813-9642-9e33bcd0da7a
-title: 'D3DXTX\_VERSION'
+title: D3DXTX\_VERSION
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # D3DXTX\_VERSION